Omnia-ELmasry/-Rock-paper-scissors-Python-Game/README.md

 For this reason I develop this Game with simple Python 3 Code with only basics to be easy to understand ........
 Hope you will enjoy playing it with friends or with computer as you can choose your mood single or 2 players from the menu in the beginning and you can know your score at the end.

+# Requirements to Run :
+* Jupyter Notebook  or use Online Python IDE https://repl.it/languages/python3 .